 One of the main things you probably want to know is whether you’ll lose what you own.
 You won’t.
 In fact, you might not lose anything at all.

 Finding out which of your assets you can protect is as simple as looking at Florida’s exemption laws.
 You can keep property that appears on Florida’s exemption list and the federal nonbankruptcy exemption list.
-What will happen to nonexempt property will depend on the chapter you file.
+The type of chapter you file will determine what will happen to any nonexempt property.

 Here’s how it works: